Asim Khan (cricketer)

+In the Netherlands, Khan played for VRA, Gandhi, Kampong, and VVV, among others.

-He is now the assistant coach of the national Under 19 Cricket team of the Netherlands, who will be participating in the ICC Europe Division 2 Qualification round for the World Cup in 2020.
+Khan served as the assistant coach of the national Under-19 Cricket team of the Netherlands, which was to participate in the ICC Europe Division 2 Qualification round for the World Cup in 2020.

+Khan died in Lahore on 25 September 2024, at the age of 62.